The Little Ice Age changed New England history in ways that historians are only beginning to understand.

 Had the weather not been so severe, New England might be New France today.

 An extremely harsh winter followed the hurricane, which caused the crops to fail.
-The English settlers coming to New England then created an intense competition for corn.
+The English settlers coming to New England then competed intensely for corn.

 In August of 1636, a group of colonists from Connecticut seized Indian corn.
 The Pequot counterattack escalated into the Pequot War, argues historian Geoffrey Parker in Global Crisis: War, Climate Change and Catastrophe in the Seventeenth Century.